 Shall the Religious Inherit the Earth?: Religiosity, Fertility and Politics

-This project argues that the population of the developed world will become increasingly religious and conservative in the long-term, reversing decades – even centuries – of liberal secularisation.
+The book argues that the population of the developed world will become increasingly religious and conservative in the long-term, reversing decades – even centuries – of liberal secularisation.
 There will be no mass conversions or sudden shifts in the cultural mood.
-Instead, religiosity will spread largelythrough demographic advantage in a world where secular religions and sources of secular enchantment have exhausted themselves.
+Instead, religiosity will spread largely through demographic advantage in a world where secular religions and sources of secular enchantment have exhausted themselves.

-Also see Political Demography: How Population Changes Are Reshaping International Security and National Politics, edited by J. A. Goldstone, Eric Kaufmann and Monica Duffy Toft.
-(Boulder, CO: Paradigm, 2011), forthcoming
+For related work, see Political Demography: How Population Changes Are Reshaping International Security and National Politics, edited by J. A. Goldstone, Eric Kaufmann and Monica Duffy Toft (Boulder, CO: Paradigm, 2012) and Whither the Child: causes and consequences of low fertility (Boulder, CO: Paradigm, 2013)

 Latest Articles, Talks and News